chouzz/remoteShell-mcp/README.md

 - `credential`:
   - For `password`: Plain text password string
   - For `private_key`: File path (e.g., `~/.ssh/id_rsa`) or PEM key content
+- `port`: SSH port (optional; defaults to 22 and keeps the existing saved port if omitted)

 **When to use**:
 - Adding a new server configuration